 D'Arcy tips his hat to CAE: "Thanks to CAE, real-life applications of Microsoft HoloLens are no longer theoretical.
-We appreciate that they immediately jumped onboard and invested their resources in producing something of potentially lifevalue. saving engineers, As that's why we get up every day-to make a difference.
+We appreciate that they immediately jumped onboard and invested their resources producing something potentially lifevalue. saving engineers, that's why we get up every day-to make a difference.
 We look forward to a growing collaboration with CAE."